by Texas Homesteader ~

 I washed and dried an empty coffee canister and left it open to air dry overnight.
 That’s because I needed to make sure it was absolutely dry.
 Moisture is the enemy of dried herbs.

 Reusable Chalkboard Labels

 After the canister was clean & dry I dumped that fragrant rosemary into the canister.
 I used one of my *Reusable Chalkboard Labels to identify the contents.

-Lucky us, RancherMan & I will be making rosemary soap soon and I already have some dried rosemary just ready & waiting!
+So although hacking back that gorgeous rosemary plant was painful, at least it will be used.
+That’s because RancherMan & I will be making rosemary soap soon.
+And now I already have some dried rosemary just ready & waiting!